django-cms/django-cms/docs/configuration.rst

 #############

 Out of the box django-cms comes not with a lot features.
-But with some settings you can extend it to a enterprise ready solution.
-All settings described here can be found in cms/settings.py or in the plugins folder if they have a settings.py
+But with some settings you can extend it to an enterprise ready solution.
+All settings described here can be found in cms/settings.py or in the plugins folder if they have a settings.py.

-All thoose settings should be placed in your project settings.py
+All these settings should be placed in your project settings.py.

 Required Settings